GuillaumeGrillonLabelle/SystemTrayFolderShortcuts/README.md

-A small Windows app that aim at replicating the "Add Toolbar" feature of Windows that Microsoft removed in Windows 11.
+A small Windows app that aim at replicating the custom "Toolbars" feature of Windows system tray that Microsoft removed in Windows 11.

-It lives in your system tray.